baroxx/vagrant-kubernetes/README.md

 # Kubernetes on Ubuntu 20.04 with Vagrant

-This project provides a basic setup of a Kubernetes node with Vagrant.
-Each virtual machine needs its own directory for Vagrant.
-You can clone this repository multipe times to configure a controle plane with worker nodes.
-Vagrant creates for each virtual machine a .vagrant directory. **Delete the .vagrant directory after copying an existing Vagrant setup.**
+This project provides a basic setup of a Kubernetes nodes with Vagrant.

 # Prerequisits